nlpfromscratch/nlp-llms-resources/README.md

 * [Generative AI Foundations on AWS Technical Deep Dive Series](https://www.youtube.com/playlist?list=PLhr1KZpdzukf-xb0lmiU3G89GJXaDbAIF): Youtube playlist of working with GenAI, training and fine-tuning models with Sagemaker.
 * [FourthBrain Resources](https://fourthbrain.ai/resources): Free resources from Fourthbrain from their community sessions and webinars, mainly focused on LLM development.
 * [Natural Language Processing with Large Language Models](https://github.com/jonkrohn/NLP-with-LLMs): Technical notebooks here from Jon Krohn’s half-day ODSC East workshop.
 Includes using transformers library for fine-tuning with T5 and using OpenAI API.
 * [Spark NLP Workshops](https://github.com/JohnSnowLabs/spark-nlp-workshop): A lot of resources here on all things SparkNLP, including code in Jupyter notebooks for different applications of SparkNLP to many use cases.
+* [Generative AI for Beginners](https://github.com/microsoft/generative-ai-for-beginners#generative-ai-for-beginners---a-course): Free online course from Microsoft

 ### Books